-Astrid's second co-op was at the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT, where she was split between the research and policy teams.
+She completed her second co-op at the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT, where she was split between the research and policy teams.

-Astrid's paper (w/ Anjali Nair ’20, Fenner Dreyfuss-Wells ’23 and Dr. Venkatesan) on coffee consumption convenience to be published in Sustainability.
+Astrid co-published a paper with Anjali Nair ’20, Fenner Dreyfuss-Wells ’23 and Professor Madhavi Venkatesan on coffee consumption convenience in Sustainability.

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.